Afghan Taliban leader sends envoy abroad to win support, unite group

 One Taliban source said the leadership in the Middle East had been planning to split from Mansour because they feared he was too close to Pakistani intelligence.

-Pakistan has long been accused of backing the Taliban in neighbouring Afghanistan, having helped set up the movement in the 1990s.
+Pakistan has long been accused of backing the Taliban in neighboring Afghanistan, having helped set up the movement in the 1990s.
 It denies it has any operational links.

 “Some senior members of the group such as Tayyab Agha and Mullah Hasan Rahmani ... feel threatened in Pakistan,” the source said.
 “Mullah Mansour is sending a delegation headed by Mullah Jalil to hold talks with them and convince them to pledge allegiance.”